Active Health

 To make exercise a sustainable habit in the long run, we need to find activities that we enjoy.
 This could be in the form of taking a stroll in the park with your loved ones or taking a short jog the next time you are buying groceries.
 The idea is not to treat exercise as a chore but rather to perceive it as an opportunity to maximise your efficiency.
 Here are some tips to nurture you into this mindset.

-• Set S.M.A.R.T goals for yourself by asking yourself these 5 questions: What specific feat do I want to accomplish?
+• Set S.M.A.R.T (Specific, Measurable, Achievable, Relevant, Time-bound) goals for yourself by asking yourself these 5 questions: What specific feat do I want to accomplish?
 How would you measure your progress?
 Is this target attainable?
 Will it be relevant to see an improvement in my daily life?
 Am I being too ambitious of my goals and capabilities?

 • Start small and slowly: When starting a new routine it is always important to train progressively.
 A safe exercise duration is 10 to 15 minutes per day and you may gradually increase it if you are coping well.